fvgls/mkdocs-ci/README.md

 ## Description of the CI pipeline

-The pipeline is built with the GitHub Action Integration system via a [configuration file][./.github/workflows/pythonpackage.yml].
+The pipeline is built with the GitHub Action Integration system through a [configuration file](./.github/workflows/pythonpackage.yml).
 It is composed of three jobs:

 ![Pipeline Diagram](./pipeline_diagrams/pipeline_diagram.png)